wimsio/coxygen-mssd/README.md

 {-@ generateMLTTokens :: [String] -> [{v:LPToken | lpQty v == 100}] @-}
 generateMLTTokens :: [String] -> [LPToken]
 generateMLTTokens owners = [ LPToken owner 100 | owner <- owners ]
 ```

+### 4.5 🚀 `Main.hs` <a id="mainhs"></a>
+Demonstrates module integration and function usage.

 ---

-### Reasoning your code on modules User.hs, Token.hs, LP.hs and Exchange.hs.
+### 4.6 🚀 Reasoning your code on modules User.hs, Token.hs, LP.hs and Exchange.hs.
 Adding logic and maths to improving your code with formal methods demo
 #### a.
 Token.hs
 ```haskell
 Here’s what each part of your Liquid Haskell–annotated module is doing: